 Amputations (live victims) and dismemberment (deceased) have always generated much discussion in the USAR community and is a complex issue with social, religious and ethical aspects to be considered.
-Though there may be extremely rare situations in which these two procedures are indicated as a last resort, the better course of action is to avoid these if at all possible.
+Though there may be extremely rare situations in which these two procedures are indicated as a last resort, the better course of action is to avoid these, if possible.
 There are multiple considerations:

 - Amputations - There are multiple limb salvage score criteria in use around the world.
 These are intended for use in the controlled environment of the operating theatre with full access to the victim and even these are often questioned when applied.
-It is unrealistic to expect the USAR medical provider to make a determination as to whether a limb is salvageable or not - Amputation should be considered a procedure of absolute last resort when: - Hazards present an immediate threat to life of the victim or the USAR team members - Amputation is considered to present a better chance survival than resuscitation while entrapped in the collapsed structure - Other factors to consider in the decision before conducting an amputation include: - Each team is encouraged to have a decision making process which ideally includes the USAR Team Leader - Level of care available post-extrication - Discussion with patient (if possible) - Discussion with LEMA (if possible) - Local cultural, religious considerations - USAR medical teams should carry minimal equipment and supplies for conducting a field amputation or completion of an amputation - Dismemberment - There are even fewer situations in which dismemberment of the deceased is acceptable to permit USAR operations to continue.
-If this is to occur, it should usually be in the context of saving a live victim.
-Ideally, this procedure should not be performed by foreign USAR medical teams and instead by local medical teams, in conjunction with relevant forensic authorities
+It is unrealistic to expect the USAR medical provider to make a determination as to whether a limb is salvageable or not. - Amputation should be considered a procedure of absolute last resort when: - o Hazards present an immediate threat to life of the victim or the USAR Team members. - Amputation is considered to present a better chance survival than resuscitation while entrapped in the collapsed structure. - Other factors to consider in the decision before conducting an amputation include: - Each team is encouraged to have a decision-making process which ideally includes the USAR Team Leader. - Level of care available post-extrication. - o Discussion with patient (if possible). - Discussion with the LEMA (if possible). - Local cultural, religious considerations. - USAR medical teams should carry minimal equipment and supplies for conducting a field amputation or completion of an amputation.